javierhndev/Voyager-Reference-Models/PyTorch/computer_vision/classification/torchvision/README.md

   $CMD;
 ```

 You need to define the `RUN_PATH` variable and set it to the folder where you have the yaml and setup.sh files.
-Remember also to point `MODEL_PATH` to the the folder were you store the [Habana's repository](https://github.com/HabanaAI/Model-References).
+Note that the setup.sh will copy [Habana's repository](https://github.com/HabanaAI/Model-References) to scratch (no need to do it yourself).

 - ResNet50 (lazy mode, BF16 mixed precision, batch size 256, custom learning rate, 8 HPUs):
   ```bash